Informed POMDP: Leveraging Additional Information in Model-Based RL: Sufficiency of recurrent predictive sufficient statistics

 using the law of total probability and the chain rule.
 As can be seen from the informed POMDP formalization of \autoref{sec:informed} and the resulting Bayesian network in \autoref{fig:ipomdp}, the Markov blanket of $o'$ is $\left\{i'\right\}$.
 As a consequence, $o'$ is conditionally independent of any other variable given $i'$.
 In particular, $p(o' | i', r, f(h), a) = p(o | i')$, such that,

 From hypothesis (ii), we can write,

 Finally, exploiting the Markov blanket $\left\{i'\right\}$ of $o'$, the chain rule and the law of total probability again, we have,

 This proves that (ii) implies (ii').
-As a consequence, any statistic satisfying (i) and (ii) is a sufficient statistic from the history for the optimal control of the informed POMDP. \end{proof}
+As a consequence, any statistic $f$ satisfying (i) and (ii) is a sufficient statistic of the history for the optimal control of the informed POMDP. \end{proof}

-\section{Recurrent Sufficient Statistic Objective}
+\section{Recurrent sufficient statistic objective}

 First, let us consider a fixed history $h$ and action $a$.
 Let us recall that two density functions $p(r, i' | h, a)$ and $p(r, i' | f(h), a)$ are equal almost everywhere if, and only if, their KL divergence is zero,